jeffhomer/geocoding-proxy-service/README.md

 ## How to Run the Service
 Open a command window or terminal in the directory containing **run_geolocating_service.py**.

-To run the geolocating service using default port 8000, run:
+To run the geolocating service using default port 8000, call run_geolocating_service without any arguments:
 ```
 > python run_geolocating_service
 ```